-This is Isfahan in the evening, with the glorious and iconic Si-o-seh Bridge lightning up at sundown.
-This is the breathing life force of the city, with countless students and families migrating here to stroll along the river, ride on some paddle boats, spread out for a picnic, smoke the shisha, or simply taking in all the energy of the city.
+With the glorious and iconic Si-o-seh Bridge lightning up at sundown, this is the breathing life force of the city, with countless students and families migrating here to stroll along the river, ride on some paddle boats, spread out for a picnic, smoke the shisha, or simply taking in all the energy of the city.

 We were one of those families.

 Thanks to a brave 11 year old girl that calmly approached our group and asked if we wanted to know a famous Persian poem about a famous flute-player, we ended up striking a wonderful conversation with her and her father, whom eventually took us on a ride on the paddle boats.

 - At time of posting in Esfahan, it was 26 °C - Humidity: 14% | Wind Speed: 4km/hr | Cloud Cover: broken clouds